orbingol/NURBS-Python/docs/file_formats.rst

 Comma-Separated (CSV)
 =====================

-You may use :py:func:`.export_csv()` function to save control points and/or evaluated points as a CSV file.
+You may use :py:func:`.export_csv()` and :py:func:`.import_csv()` functions to save/load control points and/or evaluated
+points as a CSV file.
 This function works with both curves and surfaces.

 VTK (Legacy) Format
 ===================